cassiecarr/vector/README.md

 ## Examples

-Here are some examples of various methods provided by the vector class These can also be found in the vector_examples.py file
+Here are some examples of various methods provided by the vector class.
+These can also be found in the vector_examples.py file.
 ```python
 ##Print vector and vectors equal
 print("Print Vector: ")